marneypratt/dataviz/README.md

 5. When asked "Shall we delete the ZIP file" select the number for the option that says "Definitely" or similar positive response

 A new session of RStudio will open with the unzipped folder containing all the files you need ready for you.

+Make sure you have the {tidyverse} and {ggbeeswarm} packages installed before you run through this activity.